 It trades blows with the i7 8700K, though is a lot cheaper and has a much higher performance per dollar ratio.

 Intel i7 8700K & 8086K: The i7 8700K is an extremely popular gaming and high-core clock optimized CPU, great for active work in 3D Applications with excellent Viewport snappiness.
 Gaming workloads are usually unmatched by this i7 unlocked CPU.

 The 8086K is an anniversary edition CPU that is essentially a well binned, overclocked 8700k.
 Expect this one to become rather hot in demanding workloads.

 Intel i9 7980XE: Intel’s currently leading Cinebench Score CPU has 18 Cores and 36 Threads that clock at only 2,6 GHz base and turbo boost up to 4,32GHz on select cores.

-It is great for Multi-Core workloads, though at the moment would be the second pick compared to AMD Threadripper CPUs, that are unbeatable in terms of performance/dollar.
+It is great for Multi-Core workloads, though at the moment would be the second pick compared to AMD Threadripper CPUs, which are unbeatable in terms of performance/dollar.